zippytyro/Shashwat-playlists/README.md

 # Shashwat-playlists
-A web app that plays music
+A web app that plays music, fetches songs from the server and plays.